RobertDurfee/Bitmap/README.md

 void SetPixels(int width, int height, unsigned char * pixels);
 void SetPixels(unsigned char * pixels);
 ```
 These are pretty self-explanatory methods that allow the user to set and get important parts of the `Bitmap` file.
 The pixels should be specified as stringed RGB values each from `0-255`.
+The output of the `GetPixels` method needs to be deallocated by calling the standard `free` function.

 ### Deinitialization
 ```C++